jgurhem/tampermonkey_wasm/article1.md

 wasm-pack --target no-modules
 ```

-The option `--target no-modules` making sure that there is no import to modules that are not allowed within userscripts.
+The option `--target no-modules` makes sure that there are no imports to modules which are not allowed within userscripts.
 Our WebAssembly is available at `./pkg/addition_bg.wasm`.
 `wasm-pack` also produces Javascript helper code that will help load and instantiate the WebAssembly and offers Javascript bindings around the code within the assembly.